 These beautiful woods are perfect for a long walk or picnic.
 Beautiful in all seasons with charming lakes and waterways, this picturesque valley lies to the north of the city, providing a little haven on tranquility for visitors.

-With its vibrant night-life, striking bridge and hundreds of little boats, Swansea Marina is a pleasure to visit at any time of day.
-At night it is especially atmospheric when the building reflect their lights into the still harbour.
+With its vibrant nightlife, striking footbridge and hundreds of little boats, Swansea Marina is a pleasure to visit at any time of day.
+At night it is especially atmospheric when the buildings reflect their lights into the still harbour.

 Volcanic Iceland Epic Trip